Vitis coignetiae

-Vitis coignetiae, called crimson glory vine, is a plant belonging to the genus Vitis that is native to the temperate climes of Asia, where it can be found in the Russian Far East (Sakhalin); Korea; and Japan (Hokkaido, Honshu, Shikoku).
+Vitis coignetiae, commonly called crimson glory vine, is a species of grapevine belonging to the family Vitaceae.
+Is native to the temperate climes of Asia and can be found in the Russian Far East (Sakhalin), Korea, and Japan (Hokkaido, Honshu, Shikoku).
 It was described botanically in 1883.
 It is called meoru (머루) in Korean and yama-budo (ヤマブドウ) in Japanese.